There’s never enough room in a small house.

 I’m gunning for 65″.
 If I’m going to give a little on the audio side of things, I could use the savings to ensure the picture quality is top-notch.
 Again, my research has been online and bolstered by lovely YouTube reviews.

 OLED is good.
-But it’s also really expensive.
+But it was also really expensive.
 You’ll drop over two grand easy on a quality OLED by LG or Samsung.
 There is an alternative set from Vizio (the Costco/Sam’s Club stalwart) called “Quantum” that comes close to OLED quality, but for a lot less dough.
 How much less?
 Not a lot less.
 It still costs $1,800 last I checked.

 Total setback to the Cubert Family wallet? $300 + $1,800, or $2,100.
 That assumes free shipping.
 GULP.

 I can count on two hands the things I’d rather be doing on a given day, than sitting on my bum watching a big fat TV in our basement: Playing cards with friends, checking out a new taproom, exploring new paved trails on my bike, etc., etc., etc. So why am I even considering this coin drop?

 Well, Winter has something to do with it.
 Our newfound affinity for family movie night has nicely coincided with the bitter cold and snow that’s now upon us.
-There’s only so many LEGO Death Stars you can build before your fingernails cry “UNCLE!”
+There are only so many LEGO Death Stars you can build before your fingernails cry “UNCLE!”